Incorporating Prior Knowledge into Neural Networks through an Implicit Composite Kernel: Experiments

-We evaluate ICK\emph{y} on 3 different data sets: a synthetic data set \footnotemark[1]{}, a remote sensing data set \footnotemark[2]{}, and a worker productivity data set \footnotemark[1]{} obtained from UCI Machine Learning Repository \cite{Dua:2019}.
-In all 3 experiments, our ICK\emph{y} framework only consists of 2 kernels (i.e. $M = 2$), one NN-implied kernel and one chosen kernel function with trainable parameters.
-To verify that ICK\emph{y} can work with more than 2 kernels, we create another synthetic data set with 3 kernels and show the results in Appendix \ref{appx:F}.
-The implementation details of all the experiments in this section are provided in Appendix \ref{appx:G} and the data accessibility and restrictions are provided in Appendix \ref{appx:H}.
-Besides regression tasks, we also elaborate how ICK can adapt to classification tasks in Appendix \ref{appx:I}.
+We evaluate ICK\emph{y} on 6 different data sets: 2 synthetic datasets and 4 real-world datasets \footnotemark{}.
+In all the experiments, our ICK\emph{y} framework only consists of 2 kernels (i.e. $M = 2$), one NN-implied kernel and one chosen kernel function with trainable parameters.
+The implementation details of all the experiments in this section are provided in Appendix \ref{appx:F} and the data accessibility and restrictions are provided in Appendix \ref{appx:G}.